kylieclinton/blog386/_posts/2023-09-01-first-post.md

 ```

 ### Step 3: Create a Bar Plot and Box Plot
+Before making the plots, note that python has various colors and palettes to choose from for further customization.
+Additionally, you can save your plot as a value, but it might require some minor code changes.
 To make the bar plot, follow the code below:

 ```
 plt.figure(figsize=(12, 6))